david419kr/steamless-controller-dualshock4-dualsense/README.md

-# SteamlessController VIIPER Backend Fork
+# SteamlessController DualShock 4 / DualSense Support Fork

 [한국어 설명](README-fork-KR.md)

-This fork turns a Steam Controller into a VIIPER-backed virtual Xbox 360, DualShock 4, or experimental DualSense controller.
+This fork turns a Steam Controller into a virtual Xbox 360, DualShock 4, or experimental DualSense controller.
 The main branch goal is parity with the original Xbox 360 behavior plus native PlayStation-controller features for games that support them.

-## Fork Notes

-- Uses a patched [VIIPER](https://github.com/Alia5/VIIPER) sidecar as the virtual controller backend.
-- Release builds should ship `SteamlessController.exe` and the patched `viiper.exe` side by side.
-- Windows requires the generic [usbip-win2](https://github.com/vadimgrn/usbip-win2) driver so VIIPER can attach virtual USB devices to the OS.
-- For Steam usage, install [HidHide](https://github.com/nefarius/HidHide/releases/latest) so SteamlessController can hide the physical Steam Controller/Puck while Steamless Mode is active.
-- When using HidHide with Steam, enable Steamless Mode first, then restart Steam.
-If Steam is already running, Steam may see both the physical controller and the virtual PlayStation controller at the same time.
-- Might also need [Microsoft Visual C++ Redistributable 2015-2022 x64](https://aka.ms/vc14/vc_redist.x64.exe), if the app does not open.
+## Release Installer Usage

-- Download the app from the [latest release](https://github.com/david419kr/steamless-controller-dualshock4/releases/latest), keep `viiper.exe` next to it, and run it directly.
+1. Download `SteamlessController-Setup.exe` from the [latest release](https://github.com/david419kr/steamless-controller-dualshock4/releases/latest) and install it.
+2. Reboot Windows once after installation.
+3. Connect the Steam Controller 2026 by USB or through the wireless Puck.
+4. From the tray menu, choose `Output Mode -> DualShock 4` or `Output Mode -> DualSense`, then enable `Steamless Mode`.
+5. For native PlayStation-controller input in Steam, enable Steamless Mode first, then use `Restart Steam` from the tray menu.
-- To use native gyro in Steam games with DualShock 4 or DualSense support, you may need to right-click the game in Steam, open Properties, and disable Steam Input for that game.
+6. If needed per game, right-click the game in Steam, open Properties, and disable Steam Input.

+## Supported Features

 - DualShock 4 mode supports buttons, sticks, triggers, native gyro/accelerometer output, touchpad output, rumble, Steam Controller trackpad haptics, trackpad D-pad, and L4/L5/R4/R5 back-button mapping.
-- DualSense mode is experimental.
-It adds DualSense USB composite HID + Audio identity, native gyro/accelerometer output, touchpad output, compatible rumble, adaptive-trigger output parsing, USB audio haptics extraction, and Steam Controller haptic synthesis for DualSense trigger/audio effects.
 - HidHide + DualShock 4 mode has been tested in Steam with native gyro controls working in **Pragmata**.
+- DualSense mode has been tested with best-effort Haptic Feedback in **Ratchet & Clank: Rift Apart** and **Marvel's Spider-Man Remastered**.
 - Native gyro input has also been tested outside Steam in **Cemu**.

+## DualSense Support

+DualSense mode is experimental.
+It makes the Steam Controller 2026 appear as a virtual DualSense controller and tries to support native gyro/accelerometer input, touchpad input, standard rumble, Haptic Feedback, and adaptive-trigger signals in games that support DualSense directly.

+DualSense Haptic Feedback is designed for the physical DualSense actuator system and controller body, so Steam Controller hardware cannot reproduce it perfectly.
+This fork uses a best-effort translation layer that maps those signals onto Steam Controller trackpad pulse/click/tick haptics and rumble motors.
+It can feel different from ordinary rumble, but it should not be expected to match an original PS5 DualSense controller.

+Adaptive triggers are also physically impossible to reproduce because the Steam Controller has no trigger-resistance mechanism.
+The app still receives those trigger-effect signals and tries to approximate their feel with rumble motor and haptic feedback.

+The Steam Controller 2026 can be used wired or wirelessly through the Puck, and DualSense mode works from either input path.
+If DualSense Haptic Feedback feels too strong or too weak, use `Output Mode -> DualSense Settings...` in the tray menu and adjust `Rumble Threshold`.
+If unsure, keep the default value.

+## Included Components And Technical Notes

+- Installer releases include `SteamlessController.exe`, the patched `viiper.exe`, Microsoft Visual C++ Redistributable 2015-2022 x64, [usbip-win2](https://github.com/vadimgrn/usbip-win2), and optional [HidHide](https://github.com/nefarius/HidHide/releases/latest).
+- The installer automatically installs VC++ runtime and usbip-win2 when missing.
+Users do not need to install those manually.
+- HidHide is optional but checked by default.
+It is recommended for Steam usage so the physical Steam Controller/Puck can be hidden while the virtual controller remains visible.
+- Virtual controller creation is handled internally by a patched [VIIPER](https://github.com/Alia5/VIIPER) sidecar.
+Users do not need to run `viiper.exe` manually.
+- When using HidHide with Steam, enable Steamless Mode first, then restart Steam.
+If Steam is already running, Steam may see both the physical controller and the virtual PlayStation controller at the same time.

 <img width="413" height="252" alt="image" src="https://github.com/user-attachments/assets/770f88d3-5fc4-459d-a453-0941e204fa30" />
 <img width="512" height="239" alt="image" src="https://github.com/user-attachments/assets/a7ffceb8-4ac2-4f34-88f3-1833251141af" />